NikKowPHP/social-brain/chapters/chapter-14.md

 ***The Setup: The Final Performance.*** *David’s campaign of quiet sabotage has succeeded in creating enough doubt to force a final, high-stakes leadership meeting.
 The agenda was simple: a go/no-go decision on Phase 2 of the Phoenix Project.
 Maria knew David's goal was not just to cut the budget, but to have the project killed entirely, freeing up its resources for his own initiatives.
 This was her final exam.*

-The mood in the boardroom was tense.
+The mood in the boardroom was tense, the only sound the low, anxious hum of the projector fan.
 As Maria began to speak, she could feel her heart starting to race.
 She paused, took a silent **Conductor’s Breath**, and began.

 David struck.
 "Maria, this is all very compelling," he said.
 "But I've seen this movie before.
 It was called the Acme project.
 A great story, a connected team, and a catastrophic failure because the hard questions weren't welcome.
 We can't be burning money on a project that prioritizes feel-good engineering over fiscal reality."